-Line # 4 Message Description HEADER SENSOR, DHW SENSOR AIR SWITCH(BLOWER) If a call is made to the ignition control to start and the HeatNet control detects a blower start, but no Pilot within two minutes, the boiler locks out.
+Line # 4 Message Description AIR SWITCH(BLOWER) If a call is made to the ignition control to start and the HeatNet control detects a blower start, but no Pilot within two minutes, the boiler locks out.
 This log entry indicates that the blower was ON with no flame in the boiler.
 Freeze up protection.
-LOST BOILER # FOUND BOILER # These log entries indicate that HeatNet has either discovered a boiler or lost a boiler using it's auto detection algorithm.
-FAIL SAFE H-NET LOST FAIL SAFE LOW TEMP If the Fail Safe modes are active, these log entries indicate that they became active for some reason and the boiler had entered Fail Safe mode.
+LOST BOILER # FOUND BOILER # These log entries indicate that HeatNet has either discovered a boiler or lost a boiler using its auto detection algorithm.
+FAIL SAFE H-NET LOST FAIL SAFE LOW TEMP If the Fail-Safe modes are active, these log entries indicate that they became active for some reason and the boiler had entered Fail Safe mode.
 BASE LOAD BOILER The Base load Boiler Relay K8 is Active if ON Inactive if OFF CALL SERVICE If the H-Net control closes the last interlock string connected to the ignition control and the ignition control never closes its Blower Relay, the H-Net control will wait 2 minutes.
 The H-Net control will then retry for the duration of the local pump post purge time and then retry the ignition sequence.
 During this time "retry strt" will be displayed in the status screen.
-After (5) attempts the H-Net control will lock out and display call service.
-BLOWER, RPM HIGH The tachometer feedback from the blower indicated that it was above the maximum speed allowed for the boiler.
-Only used with Ametek blowers.
+After (5) attempts the H-Net control will lock out and display call service. #BOILERS LIMITED The # of boilers that can fire is limited due to flow or the BMS.
+1/2 RATE DELTA T When the temperature across the heat exchanger has been greater than the EXCHR DELTA T RANGE degrees F.